John Brodie (footballer, born 1862): Later life

 Having retired in 1891 due to a knee injury, Brodie and his wife became headmaster and mistress of a Wolverhampton primary school.
 He later returned to Wolves as a director.

-According to both the 1901 and the 1911 United Kingdom census, Brodie was a headmaster at St. Peter's College, but on the latter occasion, he was already a widow, living with only his 15-year-old daughter Phyllis and a servant in Dean Street in Brewood.
+According to both the 1901 and the 1911 United Kingdom census, Brodie was a headmaster at St. Peter's College, but on the latter occasion, he was already a widower, living with only his 15-year-old daughter Phyllis and a servant in Dean Street in Brewood.
 In late 1913, he married Judith Sarah Wills in London, but he then lost both his mother and his wife in 1916, as well as his eldest son John in 1920 in Niagara.

 Death

 Brodie died at Penn Road, Penn Fields in Wolverhampton, on 16 February 1925, at the age of 62.